Ayushisingh001/task-manager/README.md

 Role: user

 ## Postman Collection
-You can import this [Postman collection](Task Manager API - v1.postman_collection.json) to test all APIs quickly.
+You can import this [Postman collection-Task Manager API -v1](Task Manager API - v1.postman_collection.json) to test all APIs quickly.